castai/docs/docs/guides/spot.md

 ### 1. Enable relevant policies

-To start using Spot instances Autoscaler enable the following policies under the `Policies` menu in the UI:
+To start using spot instances go to `Autoscaler` menu in the UI and enable the following policies:

 - **Spot/Preemptible instances policy**
     - This policy allows the Autoscaler to use Spot instances.